brainflow-dev/brainflow/CONTRIBUTING.md

 ## Code style
 We are using clang-format tool to keep the same code style for all cpp files.
 You can download clang-format binary from [LLVM Download Page](http://releases.llvm.org/download.html).
-We recommmend to install a plugin for your text editor\IDE which will apply clang-format tool during saving.
+We recommend to install a plugin for your text editor\IDE which will apply clang-format tool during saving.

 Plugins for text editors\IDEs:
 * [Sublime](https://packagecontrol.io/packages/Clang%20Format)